itsluap/books/the_wrong_answer/chapters/chapter-11-the-core.md

 The console tasted the drive and hesitated.
 VERIFY SOURCE, it repeated.

 Mara placed the library card from the envelope under the periodical rack against the glass.
 WEST SECTOR PUBLIC SCHOOL 14.
 Borrower: P. Quinn.
 The letters were ink and plastic and a story older than the crest.
+Her father had once told stories about a school stamp with a tree; the tail of the Q curved the way her mother’s did when she was writing fast.
+Family, or the shape of it.

 “Aligned,” she said, and the word stopped being safe and became true.